 Breast cancer risk was found to be 19% lower among women in the lowest fourth of work-related sitting time and 27% lower in the highest fourth of average work-related energy expenditure.
 Having both an active job and exercise participation did not in and of itself confer any additional reduction in risk, according to analysis of joint effects.

-Latest research finds sitting can be offset by regular physical activity
+Latest research finds sitting can be offset by regular exercise

 A prospective study recently presented at the annual American Association for Cancer Research (AACR) meeting was designed to investigate the influence of both physical activity and long periods of sitting on risk of breast cancer in postmenopausal women.
 The study included 73,608 initially cancer-free postmenopausal women in the American Cancer Society Cancer Prevention Study II (CPS-II) Nutrition Cohort, which began enrollment in 1992.
 A total of 4,622 of the women were diagnosed with breast cancer during the 1992 to 2007 study period.